NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Annotations in the `annotations` element
 The `annotations` element is nested under the `eml` root element and contains a list of annotations defining precise semantic statements for parts of a resource.
 An annotation represents a precisely-defined semantic statement that applies to the resource.

 The `annotations` element contains a set of `annotation` elements.
 Each `annotation` element has a `references` attribute that points to the `id` attribute of the element being annotated.
-Hence, what is listed in the `references` attribute is the id of the subject of the semantic annotation.Any of the EML modules may be referenced by the `references` attribute and since ids are unique within an EML document, this is a single subject.
+Hence, what is listed in the `references` attribute is the id of the subject of the semantic annotation.
+Any of the EML modules may be referenced by the `references` attribute and because ids are unique within an EML document, this is a single subject.

 - The *subject* of the semantic statement is implictly the element containing the referenced `id`.
 - Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define an *object property* or *data property* and the *object* (value) of the annotation.